 Since I firmly believe knowledge is power, and as a result, that empowers all of us to take control of our health.
-Therefore, my goal is to teach you and guide you on how to stay healthy during travel and what medical supplies you need to address most issues you could face.
+Therefore, I aim to teach you and guide you on how to stay healthy during travel and what medical supplies you need to address most issues you could face.
 I will review the items, how they work, and why they are important.
-As we progress, I share stories from my own medical travel mishaps and experiences.
+As we progress, I share stories from my medical travel mishaps and experiences.
 This is your dream; it deserves everything you can do to make it a beautiful one.
 Let’s prepare you.

 Learning The Hard Way

 Before I present and review the list, let’s discuss what you can do in preparation to start your trip with your best foot forward.
 All the medicines in the world in your travel medical supplies will not do much if you start in bad shape.
 Sometimes we put ourselves in more harm in the chaos of our pre-trip madness.
 I can speak to that on levels.
-My nature is to have way too many irons in the fire, and I move way too fast, which is not so smart since I am clumsy by nature.
+My nature is to have too many irons in the fire, and I move way too fast, which is not so smart since I am naturally clumsy.